nextthingco/docs/Gadget-docs/source/includes/_gadgetyml.md

 At Gadget's heart is [Docker](https://docs.docker.com/).
 With GadgetCLI you will be building Docker [images and running containers](https://docs.docker.com/get-started/#a-brief-explanation-of-containers).
 Gadget makes orchestrating Docker images simple by wrapping up Docker functionality into one file: **gadget.yml**.

-Gadget.yml is where you define the container's resources, issue commands once a container is started and state what containers to run and in what order.
-For example, the ["hello world"](http://ntc-docs-unstable.surge.sh/gadget.html#hello-world) demo pulls an image from Docker Hub that is defined in the gadget.yml configuration file.
+Gadget.yml is where you define the container's resources, issue commands once a container is started, state what containers to run in what order and more.
+For example, the ["hello world"](http://ntc-docs-unstable.surge.sh/gadget.html#hello-world) demo pulls an image from Docker Hub that is defined in gadget.yml next to the `image:` configuration.

 **Note:** From here on out "host" refers to the Gadget compatible hardware running GadgetOS and "host computer" refers to the computer the Gadget compatible hardware is plugged into via USB.

 ## Onboot and Services

-There are two sections to place and define containers in: **onboot** and **services**.
-Multiple containers can be put in each section and either all or one can be specified when running `gadget` commands:
+There are two sections to define and configure containers in: **onboot** and **services**.
+Multiple containers can be put in each section and either all or one can be addressed when running `gadget` commands:

 Execute command on all containers: